Terence1991/bikemap/README.md

 # Hawes Magic Bike App
 Welcome to my magic bike app.
-To run the client please run the following command:
+To run the client please run the following command on port 3001:

 `npm run start`